bombasticSlacks/Aspirant/Game/Magic-Training.md

 #### Blood Rituals
 You may attempt a ritual without 1 of the requirements and replace it with an amount of blood.

-#### Channeller
+#### Attuned
-#TODORedundant
-Your character has a basic understanding of channelled magic.
+Your character has a basic understanding of magic.

-When wielding a focus, your character can perform simple cantrips of magic and operate magical items using the channel skill.
-Your [Knowledge](Knowledge) also extends to channelled magic.
-With further training, you could do specific magical acts of abjuration, evocation, illusion, or transmutation.
+When wielding a focus, your character can perform simple cantrips of magic and operate magical items using the [Channel](Channel) skill.
+When wielding a spell book, your character can aid in rituals of magic and operate magical structures and places of power using the [Ritual](Ritual) skill.
+Your [Knowledge](Knowledge) extends to magic.
+With further training, you could learn to do greater acts of magic.

 #### Distant Channelling
 You gain access to the Far magical trait for spell attacks.
 Your narrative magic abilities have double the range before they suffer negatives.